nsg-ethz/p4-learning/exercises/07-Count-Min-Sketch/README.md

 return a list with all the register fields.
 The amount of registers available in the switch  (which should be the same than hashes) can be found in `self.register_num`.
 Remember that if you named your registers with the following pattern `sketch<num>` you can easily read them with a simple iteration.

 2. Define a function to get the count of a given flow.
 As an input the function needs the flow's 5-tuple and the length of the registers (to use it to modulo the output of the hash).
-To succesfully implement this function you should hash the flow 5-tuple with all the different hash functions `self.hashes[i]` (remember to apply the modulo to the output to get the right index).
+To successfully implement this function you should hash the flow 5-tuple with all the different hash functions `self.hashes[i]` (remember to apply the modulo to the output to get the right index).
 For each hash `i` read the
 `self.registers[i][hash_output[i]]` and return the minimum of them.
 The hash function takes a bytestream as input, to generate the bytestream out of the 5-tuple use the function `flow_to_stream(flow)`, the input parameter has to be a list or tuple of the form ("10.0.1.1", "10.0.1.2", 5000, 7000).
 Note that the protocol is not needed and will be automatically added.